jonstrutz11/ffxiv-blended-job-icons/README.md

 ### More Details
 - Blended icons do not include role actions, traits, or deprecated actions/traits
 - Blends are done by taking the average RGB values at each pixel across all actions
+- If a job has a parent class (e.g. WHM/CNJ), both the job's and parent class's actions are all used for the final blended icon.

 ### Future Work
 - Would be cool to blend action icons weighted by frequency of use (could get this data from FFLogs, perhaps)